-William Hanage, a professor of epidemiology at Harvard University explained: “This claim is unambiguously false.
+William Hanage, an associate professor of epidemiology at Harvard University explained: “This claim is unambiguously false.
 The paper cited is not a study of the potential for asymptomatic transmission; it is a study of the current prevalence of the virus in Wuhan in May of last year”.
 The authors note that their study is cross-sectional, meaning that it is a ‘snapshot’ of the situation at a given time, and not a follow-up over time.
 Therefore, the approach used in the study is not effective for following the evolution of the number of asymptomatic COVID-19 cases.

 In addition, a communication from the University of East Anglia, which participated in the study, stated, “the research team warns that their findings do not show that the virus can’t be passed on by asymptomatic carriers.”
 This directly contradicts the interpretation that the study shows that asymptomatic transmission does not exist.

 In a comment to Health Feedback, Fujian Song, a professor in research synthesis at the University of East Anglia and corresponding author of the study by Cao et al., stated: “It is wrong to conclude that ‘when a person has no external symptoms of the virus [SARS-CoV-2], just like the cold and flu, they are not a risk of transmitting the virus to others’.”